awsdocs/amazon-lightsail-developer-guide/doc_source/add-alias-record-for-lightsail-load-balancer.md

 # Point your domain to your Lightsail load balancer<a name="add-alias-record-for-lightsail-load-balancer"></a>

- *Last updated: May 28, 2020*
+ *Last updated: May 13, 2021*

 After you [verify that you control the domain where you want to have encrypted \(HTTPS\) traffic](verify-tls-ssl-certificate-using-dns-cname-https.md), you need to add an address \(A\) record to your domain's DNS hosting provider that points your domain to your Lightsail load balancer\.
-In this guide, we show you how to add the A record to a Lightsail DNS zone, and a Amazon Route 53 hosted zone\.
+In this guide, we show you how to add the A record to a Lightsail DNS zone, and an Amazon Route 53 hosted zone\.

 ## Add an A record in Lightsail<a name="add-address-record-lightsail"></a>